 What other festivals are there in Edinburgh?

-During August, the Edinburgh International Festival is joined by: Royal Edinburgh Military Tattoo; Edinburgh Festival Fringe; Edinburgh International Book Festival; Edinburgh Art Festival; and Edinburgh Mela.
+During August, the Edinburgh International Festival is joined by: Royal Edinburgh Military Tattoo; Edinburgh Festival Fringe; Edinburgh International Book Festival; and Edinburgh Art Festival.

 Throughout the year there are other festivals happening in Edinburgh – the Festival City – including: Edinburgh International Science Festival; Imaginate Children’s Festival; Edinburgh International Film Festival; Edinburgh Jazz and Blues Festival; Scottish International Storytelling Festival; and Edinburgh’s Hogmanay.
 You can find out information on all of these at edinburghfestivalcity.com.

 Can I return tickets once I’ve bought them?

 Once booked, tickets can only be exchanged in certain circumstances.
 You can find out more information on the terms and conditions of Hub Tickets sales here.